-Alan Jones’ barrister has claimed some of the comments made by Jones’ against the Wagner family “are unable to be defended” during a court hearing.
+Alan Jones’ barrister has claimed some of the comments made by the veteran broadcaster against the Wagner family “are unable to be defended” during a court hearing.

 Brothers Denis, John, Neill and Joe Wagner are suing Jones to the tune of $4.8 million for suggesting they were responsible for the deaths of 12 people during the 2011 Grantham floods due to a wall of a quarry they owned collapsing during the natural disaster.

 Jones made the accusations across 32 different broadcasts on stations 2GB and 4BC, as well as once on Sky News, during 2014 and 2015.

 Harbour Radio (which employs Jones), 4BC and journalist Nicholas Cater are also facing a lawsuit.

 During the most recent hearing, Justice Peter Flanagan said he had seldom come across a case where the defendants in a defamation case continued to say derogatory statements without ever speaking of their evidence.